-During the Track Record Period, the Group recorded revenue growth from approximately HK\$367.8 million for the year ended 31 March 2016 to HK\$421.1 million for the year ended 31 March 2018, and as at the Latest Practicable Date, the Group had 30 design, supply and installation projects for new buildings on hand.
-During the Track Record Period, the utilisation rate of the Group's fabrication plant for window wall and curtain wall systems increased from approximately 92% for the year ended 31 March 2016 to approximately 98% for the year ended 31 March 2018, and the utilisation rate for window and door systems increased from approximately 51% for the year ended 31 March 2016 to approximately 98% for the year ended 31 March 2018.
-Further details are set out in the sub-section headed "Services of the Group - Fabrication facilities".
+For each of the three years ended 31 March 2018, the Group recorded revenue growth from approximately HK\$367.8 million for the year ended 31 March 2016 to HK\$421.1 million for the year ended 31 March 2018, and as at the Latest Practicable Date, the Group had 31 design, supply and installation projects for new buildings on hand.
+During the Track Record Period, the utilisation rate of the Group's fabrication plant for window wall and curtain wall systems increased from approximately 92% for the year ended 31 March 2016 to approximately 98% for the year ended 31 March 2018, and the utilisation rate for window and door systems increased from approximately 51% for the year ended 31 March 2016 to approximately 98% for the year ended 31 March 2018 and 99% for the five months ended 31 August 2018.
+Further details are set out in the sub-section headed "Services of the Group - Fabrication facilities" in this section below.

 To support the continued growth of the Group's business and to enhance the production capacity of the Group, the Group plans to acquire new machinery and equipment for use in the Group's fabrication plant in Huizhou, the PRC, including double head rising up cutting off machines, a four axis aluminium machining center, and automatic notching machines, to replace certain aged machinery and equipment (some of which were acquired by the Group as early as 2009 and were fully depreciated as at the Latest Practicable Date).
 It is expected that the acquisition of new machinery and equipment will enhance the Group's production capacity and efficiency.
+The expected increase in the Group's theoretical production capacity after the purchase of new machinery and equipment is set out in the table below: